cnp3/ebook/glossary.rst

    PBL
 	Problem-based learning is a teaching approach that relies on problems.

-   DNS
-        The Domain Name System is a distributed database that allows to map names on IP addresses.

    packet
 	a packet is the unit of information transfer in the network layer